Kangaroo (noun) — a huge animal that is found in Australia. It has powerful legs, a long tail, and can hop very fast. Kangaroos eat grass.

 With adjectives: wild kangaroo giant kangaroo baby kangaroo friendly kangaroo

-With verbs: spot a kangaroo chase a kangaroo feed a kangaroo admire a kangaroo
+With verbs: spot a kangaroo like a kangaroo

 With nouns (noun + noun): kangaroo toy kangaroo group kangaroo habitat